 Of course, this isn’t always easy to do alone, even with healthy support from a partner.
 That’s where therapy comes in.

-Professional support can have benefit for any kind of attachment issues.
+Professional support can have benefits for any kind of attachment issues.

 A therapist won’t diagnose you with mommy issues, but they will acknowledge the lasting effects a strained or toxic maternal relationship can have, and they can offer support as you begin addressing these concerns.